 MCFC-CONTEX actively contributes towards the development of technologies that need to take over from conventional energy supply systems in the near future, due to EU policy measures as well as mere necessity of sustainability.
 In particular, the results aimed at in gas analysis and biogas clean-up systems will be widely applicable across the entire field of renewable energy conversion.
 Optimizing the operating conditions of the MCFC allows to tap into the huge and expanding European market of smallmedium-scale, anaerobic digestion waste treatment.
-And separation of CO2 from power plant exhaust fumes using the MCFC (producing power instead of consuming it) has a potentially colossal global market.
+And separation of CO, from power plant exhaust fumes using the MCFC (producing power instead of consuming it) has a potentially colossal global market.
 So far, promising results have been obtained in the determination of poisoning mechanisms by H2S and SO2; in the selection of adequate cleaning materials and design of a suitable gas clean-up system; in the development of the high-resolution, real-time gas analysis device, and in the set-up of the basic numerical model.

-Call for proposals: 2008 Application Area: S

-Topic: Topic SP1-JTI-FCH.3.3: Degradation and lifetime

-Contract type: Collaborative project Start date: 01 January 2010 - End date: ongoing (01 October 2013)

-Project cost: € 4,429,336.10

-Project funding: € 1,841,929.27
+Project reference: FCH JU 245171 Call for proposals: 2008 Application Area: S Project type: Research and Technological Development Topic: Topic SP1-JTI-FCH.3.3: Degradation and lifetime fundamentals Contract type: Collaborative project Start date: 01 January 2010 - End date: ongoing (01 October 2013) Duration: 36 months Project cost: \in 4,429,336.10 Project funding: \in 1,841,929.27

-Organisation

-Italian Agency for New Technologies, Energy and sustainable economic development (ENEA)

-Via Anguillarese 301 00123 - Rome, Italy
+Organisation Italian Agency for New Technologies, Energy and sustainable economic development (ENEA) Via Anguillarese 301 00123 - Rome, Italy